marklogic-community/inside-marklogic-server/README.md

 # inside-marklogic-server

-Code examples for the inside MarkLogic book
+Code examples for the Inside MarkLogic Server book.